Table of Contents

 Creating a configuration file also follows different steps depending on your OS.

 The main mechanism for sending metrics to Graphite is via TCP protocol.
-To send metrics, you need to change the config variables according to your settings within the configuration file you created or found.
+To send metrics, you must change the config variables according to your settings within the configuration file you created or found.
 Below is a sample configuration:

 ## This is the configuration for Graphite server to send metrics to